apfernandes/storyboard-less/README.md

 <img alt="Delete Storyboard name from target" src="Image-Assets/delete-story-board-name-from-target.jpg" width="1100">

-We should be ready and free to start our little APP our own way.
+We should be ready and free to start our little APP how we desire.

 First let's just have the ViewController do something so that we know that we were successful

-We will just change the background color by editing ViewController.swift
+We will change the background color by editing ViewController.swift

 ```
     override func viewDidLoad() {